fastplotlib/fastplotlib/docs/source/index.rst

 https://github.com/kushalkolar/fastplotlib#installation

+FAQ
+===

+1. Axes, axis, ticks, labels, legends

+A: They are on the `roadmap <https://github.com/fastplotlib/fastplotlib/issues/55>`_ and expected by summer 2024 :)

+2. Why the parrot logo?

+A: The logo is a `swift parrot <https://en.wikipedia.org/wiki/Swift_parrot>`_, they are the fastest species of parrot and they are colorful like fastplotlib visualizations :D

 Contributing
 ============

 Contributions are welcome!
 See the contributing guide on GitHub: https://github.com/kushalkolar/fastplotlib/blob/master/CONTRIBUTING.md.

-Also take a look at the `Roadmap 2023 <https://github.com/kushalkolar/fastplotlib/issues/55>`_ for future plans or ways in which you could contribute.
+Also take a look at the `Roadmap 2025 <https://github.com/kushalkolar/fastplotlib/issues/55>`_ for future plans or ways in which you could contribute.

 Indices and tables
 ==================